Osuna addresses new Astros teammates in closed-door meeting

-The defending World Series champions acquired Osuna on Monday in a trade with the Toronto Blue Jays while he was still serving his suspension.
-The All-Star closer was arrested and charged with assaulting his girlfriend May 8 in Toronto.
-No details have been made public and the next court date in the case is scheduled for Sept.
+The defending World Series champions acquired Osuna on Monday in a trade with the Toronto Blue Jays while he was still serving his penalty.
+The reliever was arrested and charged with assaulting his girlfriend May 8 in Toronto.
+Few details have been made public and the next court date in the case is scheduled for Sept.
 5.

+“We believe that Roberto will not let us down,” the Astros said in a statement Sunday.
+“If there is any type of issue in the future, we will take immediate and decisive action — it will not be tolerated.”

-Speaking with reporters in the dugout, Osuna offered few details about the morning meeting in the Astros’ clubhouse at Dodger Stadium and did not discuss the case pending against him.
-Osuna was added to the active roster before Sunday’s game against Los Angeles, with Houston pitcher Lance McCullers Jr. going on the 10-day disabled list due to elbow discomfort.
+Speaking with reporters in the dugout, Osuna revealed little about the morning meeting in the Astros’ clubhouse at Dodger Stadium and did not discuss the case pending against him.
+He was reinstated from the restricted list and added to the active roster before Sunday’s game against Los Angeles, with Houston pitcher Lance McCullers Jr. going on the 10-day disabled list due to elbow discomfort.

 “I was very happy to meet them and very happy to be a part of this team and be a part of this World Series championship team,” Osuna said through a translator.
 “I will do my best to win another World Series this year.”